 Bay Rupert, Chesterfield Inlet, 1927

-Credit: NWT Archives Collection, Prince Of Wales Northern Heritage Centre, Yellowknife
+Credit: N.W.T.
+Archives Collection, Prince Of Wales Northern Heritage Centre, Yellowknife, N.W.T.

 The network of detachments also continued to grow.
 Besides the Division Headquarters in Churchill, MB, a post was established at Baker Lake, serving as an important contact for the Chesterfield Inlet detachment.
 First established in 1915 by Inspector Beyts, it was closed shortly thereafter (1918) but was reopened in 1938.

-Unloading the Ship, by using two boats lashed together, Chesterfield, Hudson Bay
+Unloading the Ship by using two boats lashed together, Chesterfield Inlet, Hudson Bay

-Courtesy of Canada, Dept. of Interior / Library and Archives Canada
+Courtesy of Canada, The Department of Interior/ Library and Archives Canada

 Many stories relating the exceptional, unusual and ordinary tasks of the officers at Chesterfield Inlet are documented in the Royal Canadian Mounted Police Annual Reports, which appear in the Sessional Papers of Canada.
 The number of officers at the detachment varied, but usually one or two senior constables and special constables, often Inuit, were employed.
 Generally the special constable would be hired during peak work periods to work with dog teams, for extensive boat travel, at ship time and for construction.
 Like the church, the Royal Canadian Mounted Police provided non-traditional job opportunities for the Inuit.